Fiber photometry: Technical description

 Fiber photometry relies on the expression of genetically encoded calcium indicators (GECIs), like GCaMP or RCaMP, which can be targeted to specific cells using cell-specific promoters like Ca2+/calmodulin-dependent protein kinase II (CaMKII) and human synapsin (hSyn) that confer excitatory neuronal and pan-neuronal expression, respectively.
 These promoters can be used to target various neuronal subtypes as well as non-neuronal cells that exhibit calcium dynamics, such as astrocytes, using the glial fibrillary acidic protein (GFAP) promoter.
 In both neurons and astrocytes, cellular activity in the form of action potentials, exocytosis of neurotransmitters, changes in synaptic plasticity and gene transcription is coupled to an influx of Ca^{2+} ions.

 These activity-dependent changes in intracellular calcium levels can be monitored by introducing GECIs to the cell.
+When the concentration of calcium ions is low, GECIs show weak or no fluorescence.
+Following influx of ions, the fluorescent proteins that GECIs contain (such as mScarlet or GFP) are activated upon Ca^{2+} binding.
+Irradiation of these proteins with light of the correct wavelength delivered through the photofiber excites the now fluorescent GECIs, which in turn emit photons of a lower wavelength (Stokes shift).
+These photons are then returned through the photofiber and counted by a detector.

-Following this influx of ions, GECIs fluoresce upon Ca^{2+} binding and the change in fluorescence corresponds proportionally to intracellular calcium changes.
+The change in fluorescence corresponds proportionally to intracellular calcium changes.
 The most commonly used calcium indicator for fiber photometry (and other in vivo imaging method) is GCaMP6, although additional GECIs continue to be developed with unique fluorescence spectra, kinetics, signal-to-noise ratios and calcium-sensitivities.
 These indicators can be expressed in the brain in two main ways: viral expression and transgenic mouse lines.
 Recently, there has been a growing list of indicators that have become available to measure different chemical signals, like dLight to record dopamine signaling, or OxLight to record orexin, for example.
 GCaMP, RCaMP, dLight and other indicators are excited by a light source at an optimal wavelength and emit their own light in return, allowing for recording of calcium or neurotransmitter dynamics across time.